BillionaireToken/TokenCore/README.md

 Now you're in.
 You've just registered a ticket to the raffle.
 You have the chance to become the grand winner!

-All of this might seem just a tad bit complicated for your average gambler.
-But not for the cryptohead.
+All of this is easy for a cryptohread but might seem just a tad bit complicated for your average gambler.

 We will be aiming to go mainstream with Billionaire Token and as such we will develop a GUI to be used in conjunction with the Raffle and the Burner .
 This GUI will use Metamask and will be usable through our website initially.
 We will also be looking into developing stand-alone clients.